 The Beta Omicron Sigma Chapter of the Phi Theta Kappa Honour Society was chartered on May 28, 2006 with 31 students.
-Today, the Beta Omicron Sigma Chapter has seven advisors and over 50 members.
+Today, the Beta Omicron Sigma Chapter has four advisors and over 500 members.
 The Chapter requires members to have at least 12 hours of degree course work and a minimum GPA of 3.6.
 However, to sustain membership, students must maintain a minimum GPA of 3.5.
-In addition to receiving the Golden Key membership pin and having membership noted on their transcripts, members have the opportunity to apply for transfer scholarships to a number of educational institutions affiliated with Phi Theta Kappa.
+In addition to receiving the Golden Key membership pin and having membership noted on their transcripts, members can apply for transfer scholarships to many educational institutions affiliated with Phi Theta Kappa.